-We’ve all spent a year being wary (and aware) of everything from climate change and the nature of pandemics to our own diet and exercise.
+We’ve all spent a year being wary (and aware) of everything from climate change and the nature of pandemics to our own diet, exercise and general health.
 Many have been taking to their screens to find a yoga class.
 Lots have been working hard in their kitchens and discovering a love of cooking.
 But what about the long-term?
 What makes a lasting difference?

 Effects of lockdown

 Although individual stories will be very different, few will say they have not been affected by this long period of social distancing.
 The ‘Zoom fatigue’ of working from home is an unwelcome by-product when people really want personal contact.
 Being unable to socialise in the traditional way is having a big impact, especially on the young.
 Group activity is a lifeline for both young and old and a highlight of the week.
 That much needed release is currently not available to any of us for a while.

 The arts and health

 As we emerge into our ‘new normal’ what have we learnt that will strengthen our recovery?
 While medical resources will continue to be stretched to their limit we need to find ways to improve health and strength in mind and body.
 Some GP surgeries are already practicing social prescribing as a solution.
 There has been a deal of research into the effectiveness of the arts and creativity as a tool for medicine.
 It can support social cohesion and health over the long-term.

 “The creative arts and humanities are one of the best ways to enhance public health and social connectedness.”